 It might be very time consuming, but keeping all of your apps and software up to date is a vital part of your computer’s security.
 With updates come not only bug fixes and tweaks but also patches in security loopholes.
 If you don’t keep your system up to date, you might find that a virus will use one of those loopholes to infect your system.

-If the worst happens and you do get a virus, then you need to use your anti-virus software to try and find it.
+If the worst happens and you get a virus, you need to use your anti-virus software to find it.
 If you are lucky, then the anti-virus will find it and place it in quarantine.
-If not, you might risk losing data or your computer functions.
+If not, you might risk losing data or computer functions.
 Companies such as SecureDataRecovery.com help to recover data in situations that have previously seemed hopeless.

 If you keep these tips in mind, then you shouldn’t have any problems with malicious viruses on your PC.